vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

 6. Skip tests involving **Extended Replica site**.
 This is not supported by Azure Site Recovery.

-7.  **Select the VM’s** to profile: The tool connects to the cluster or standalone servers specified in the ‘Primary Site Details’ and enumerates the virtual machines which are running.
+7.  **Select the virtual machines** to profile: The tool connects to the 	cluster or standalone servers specified in the ‘Primary Site Details’ and enumerates the virtual machines which are running.
 Select the virtual machines and virtual disks for which the metrics need to be collected.

     The following virtual machines will not be enumerated or shown: